apigee/apigee-config-maven-plugin/README.md

   -Dapigee.config.options
     none   - No action (default)
     create - Create when not found.
-Pre-existing config is not refreshed even if it is different. update - Update when found; create when not found.
-Refreshes all config to reflect edge.json.
+Pre-existing config is NOT updated even if it is different. update - Update when found; create when not found.
+Refreshes all config to reflect edge.json. sync   - Delete and recreate.
 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.